Europe, Global Governance, International Relations , United States Transatlantic Disruption: Challenges and Opportunities

 Alongside the report, we have also published a series of thought pieces from scholars and policy practitioners who attended the workshop, exploring different aspects of transatlantic disruption.

-Anti-Nuclear Sentiment and Deterrence: Is Nuclear Deterrence Still Necessary - Do its Principles Still Work? by Kristin Ven Bruusgard, Texas National Security Review (forthcoming)
+Anti-Nuclear Sentiment and the Continuing Relevance of Nuclear Deterrence by Kristin Ven Bruusgard, Texas National Security Review

-Denial of Deterrence by Tobias Bunde, Texas National Security Review (forthcoming)
+The Risks of an Incremental German Exit from NATO's Nuclear Sharing Arrangement by Tobias Bunde, Texas National Security Review

 Climate and Energy in the Transatlantic Relationship by Jeff D. Colgan